 The Virtues of the Day of Arafah (ما فضله؟)

-• Allah frees the greatest number of people from the Fire — more than any other day of the year.
+- Allah frees the greatest number of people from the Fire, more than on any other day of the year.
 (Muslim 1348)

-• Allah draws near to His servants and boasts about them to the angels — a sign of His pride in those who turn to Him.
+- Allah draws near to His servants and boasts about them to the angels.

 Ibn Rajab al-Hanbali رحمه الله wrote: "The Day of Arafah is the greatest day of the year for the one who is not performing Hajj, just as the Night of Qadr is the greatest night of the year."